duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 ## Duckiebot setup notes {#demo-cslam-duckiebot-setup}

-* All Duckiebots are required to have an AprilTag mounted on top of them.
+* All duckiebots are required to have an AprilTag mounted on top of them.
-* The bottom side of the AprilTag has to be pointing towards the rear of the Duckiebot.
+* The bottom side of the AprilTag has to be pointing towards the rear of the duckiebot.
-* The center of the AprilTag should be aligned as closely as possible to the center of gravity of the Duckiebot.
+* The center of the AprilTag should be aligned as closely as possible to the center of gravity of the duckiebot.

 ## Pre-flight checklist {#demo-cslam-pre-flight}

-Check: The Duckiebot has sufficient battery and is powered on.
+Check: The duckiebot has sufficient battery and is powered on.

 Check: The `roscore`, `ros-picam`, `joystick`, and `keyboard_control` containers are turned on for each duckiebot.